Battle of Baia(1467)

 - The Battle of Baia took place in 1467.
 Dec 14–15, 1467.

-- Who won the Battle of Baia?
+- What was the outcome of the Battle of Baia?

 - The Moldova were victorious against the Kingdom of Hungary.